diagrams/diagrams-doc/manual/diagrams-manual.rst

 `under` performs a transformation using conjugation.
 It takes as arguments a function to perform some transformation as well as a transformation to conjugate by.
-For example, scaling by a factor of 2 along the diagonal line y = x can be accomplished thus:
+For example, scaling by a factor of 2 along the diagonal line `y = x`:math: can be accomplished thus:

 .. class:: dia-lhs